opensds/presentations/README.md

-# presentations
+# Presentations

-This repo contains presentations for the mini-summit.
+This repo contains presentations for the conferences that the OpenSDS team has participated in.